-\ "Just in time" support, from the New Teacher Support Program for teachers, which included designing lessons, planning, and evaluating student work directly impacted by classroom instruction.
+"Just in time" support, from the New Teacher Support Program for teachers, which included designing lessons, planning, and evaluating student work directly impacted by classroom instruction.

-\ AVID training in the spring to introduce teachers to evidence-based strategies in the areas of Writing, Inquiry, Collaboration, Organization, and Reading (WICOR).
+AVID training in the spring to introduce teachers to evidence-based strategies in the areas of Writing, Inquiry, Collaboration, Organization, and Reading (WICOR).

-\ Exposure and practice in the proposed supplemental program Illustrative math, which uses high impact inquiry and collaboration to grapple with rigorous mathematical concepts.
+Exposure and practice in the proposed supplemental program Illustrative math, which uses high impact inquiry and collaboration to grapple with rigorous mathematical concepts.

-\ Thinking Maps training as a strategy to provide access to core concepts and the organization of theme connections in writing.
+Thinking Maps training as a strategy to provide access to core concepts and the organization of theme connections in writing.

-\ CORE Reading training, which is an extensive program of 40 hours diving into pre-reading skills and comprehension. .... teachers, mostly in the lower elementary grades, have participated in this training.
+CORE Reading training, which is an extensive program of 40 hours diving into pre-reading skills and comprehension.

-Professional development for classified staff for instructional aides, playground supervisors, Campus Climate Assistants is optional and in the past has been poorly attended.
-Therefore, this action has not had the impact anticipated, yet.
+Professional development for classified instructional aides, playground supervisors, and Campus Climate Assistants is optional and in the past has been poorly attended.
+Therefore, this action has not had the impact anticipated.
 Barriers to attendance include the training dates on non-student days, and with so many members having students that attend school, child care has been an issue.
 Therefore, the District is evaluating how to assist with this barrier to increase classified participation.
 Classified members have provided input on the workshop topics that they would like to receive, and the District will open up registration to the CSEA professional development conference for members to attend.